Milnor fibre boundary of a non-isolated surface singularity: Cases with small

 \begin{bekezdes}($\mathbf{d=3}$) There are six cases:

 $C$ is irreducible with a cusp.
-See (\ref{ex:CUSP}), or (\ref{bek:classifi})(a) with $d=3$ for the graph $\Gmod$ of $\partial F$.
+See \ref{ex:CUSP}, or \ref{bek:classifi}(a) with $d=3$ for the graph $\Gmod$ of $\partial F$.
 In this case $H_1(\partial F,\Z)=\Z_6\oplus \Z_2$, hence the complex monodromy is trivial.
-The integral homology has the following special form (specific to the homology of any Seifert 3--manifold): $h$ has order 3 and it is preserved by the integral monodromy, while the elements $x_1,x_2,x_3$ are cyclically permuted (in order to prove this, use e.g. (\ref{ex:CUSP})).
+The integral homology has the following peculiar form (specific to the homology of any Seifert 3--manifold):\ix{Seifert manifold} $h$ has order 3 and it is preserved by the integral monodromy, while the elements $x_1,x_2,x_3$ are cyclically permuted (in order to prove this, use e.g. \ref{ex:CUSP}).

 $C$ is irreducible with a node.
 A possible graph of $\partial F$ is

 The rank of $H_1(\partial F)$ is 1, and the complex monodromy is trivial.